jclark/satpulse/NOTES.md

 ## PTP Hardware Clock

-ADJ_SETOFFSET does not work precisely (just does a read and a write).
+ADJ_SETOFFSET does not work atomically (just does a read and a write) with most (all?)
+PHC drivers.
 We can measure the delay and then use this to get things adjusted quicker.
+It was about 4.5us on a i210.

 ## Raspberry Pi CM4